 Want to use the full potential of your powerful NVIDIA GeForce graphics card by getting a G-SYNC gaming monitor?

-The super-fast Acer Predator XB241H is the most affordable G-SYNC display around yet it will provide you with an amazing fast-paced gaming experience.
+The super-fast Acer Predator XB241H is the most affordable G-SYNC display around and it will provide you with an awesome fast-paced gaming experience.

 So, in comparison to IPS and VA monitors, you get less vibrant colors, but a faster pixel transition time.